posit-conf-2025/ds-workflows-r/README.md

 ### posit::conf(2025)

-by Katie Masiello and Ryan Johnson
+by Katie Masiello, Ryan Johnson, and Sam Edwardes

 ------------------------------------------------------------------------